XtromAI/Local-Journal/docs/planning/draft-requirements.md

 ## **4\.
 Technical Constraints**

-* **Single App File**: The entire application's source code must be contained in a single Dart file.
 * **No Server-Side Components**: The application is entirely client-side.
 * **Authentication**: The app will rely solely on device security for data protection, with no built-in PIN or password required.
 * **API Key Management**: The application will not contain the API key in its source code.
 Instead, the user will be prompted to enter the key upon first use, and it will be stored in local storage to avoid repeated prompts.